tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 messages or message fragments sent in the records being ACKed were received and omit them from any future retransmissions.
-Upon receipt of an ACK that leaves it with only some messages from a flight having been acknowledged an implementation SHOULD retransmit the unacknowledged messages or fragments.
+Upon receipt of an ACK that leaves it with only some messages from a flight having been acknowledged, an implementation SHOULD retransmit the unacknowledged messages or fragments.
 Note that this requires implementations to track which messages appear in which records.
 Once all the messages in a flight have been